 Dalat Railway Station

-The Dalat Railway Station (aka Crémaillère Railway Station) has the iconic French architecture and a nice place to take photos (and engagement photos!).
+The Dalat Railway Station (aka Crémaillère Railway Station) has iconic French architecture and a nice place to take photos (and engagement photos!).
 Although we didn’t have time, we would return to take the train to go to the Linh Phuoc Pagoda.
 This pagoda is known to be created out of mosaic tiles.
 The train departs every day at about every hour so check the schedule at the station for the exact departure times.

 Snack Break of Bánh Căn